hdw051/WoningPlanner/README.md

 - **Interactive timeline** – scroll through days and select one to view tasks.
 - **Personal checklist** – tick off completed tasks or resident actions.
 - **Edit mode** – add, modify or delete tasks directly in the browser.
-- **Progress indicator** – shows how many days of the schedule have passed.
+- **Progress indicator** – based on completed tasks and actions.
+- **Backup & reset** – download a JSON backup or reset the planning to defaults.

 ## Usage